wexlergroup/FreeBird.jl/docs/src/tutorials.md

 ### Calculating heat capacity

-Since we enumerated all possible configurations of the lattice system, we can calculate the partition function, then heat capacity directly.
+Since we enumerated all possible configurations of the lattice system, we can calculate the partition function, then the heat capacity directly.

 Let's calculate the heat capacity for the lattice system:
 Define the temperatures that we are interested in, in units of Kelvin.